so-wise/so-fronts/README.md

 |   |
 │   ├── __init__.py    <- Makes src a Python module
 |   |
-|   ├── configs        <- config files for hydra (e.g. BSOSE coordinates)
 │   │
 │   ├── data_loading   <- Scripts to download or generate data
 │   │
-│   ├── simulation     <- Scripts to turn raw data into clean data and features for modeling
 |   |
 │   ├── plotting       <- plotting
 │   │